 Whole life insurance offers protection for your entire life and builds cash value.
 The premiums remain constant for as long as you keep the policy.

-To pay the guaranteed rate on your policy’s cash value, the insurer invests your premiums into a low-risk portfolio as it sees fit.
-You have no say in this matter.
+To pay the guaranteed rate on your policy’s cash value, the insurance company invests your premiums into a low-risk portfolio as it sees fit.
+You have no opinion in this matter.

 You can make a withdrawal from or take a loan against the cash value.
 As long as you repay the loan, your beneficiary will receive the policy’s full coverage amount.
 If you are unable to repay, the death benefit will get reduced by the outstanding balance of the loan.

 You can also cancel your whole life insurance policy and take out the cash value.
 But remember the amount of money you walk away with will be less than the policy’s actual cash value.
-That’s because the insurer is going to deduct the cancellation fee from the cash value.
+That’s because the insurance company is going to deduct the cancellation fee from the cash value.

-Limited-Pay Whole Life Insurance and How It Works
+Limited-Pay Whole Life Insurance and The Way It Works

 In limited-pay whole life insurance, the coverage lasts your lifetime — but the premiums don’t.
 You need to pay premiums for a certain number of years or till you reach a certain age.
 Your death benefit, however, remains in place until you die and your cash value keeps on growing at a steady rate.

 A limited-pay whole life insurance policy doesn’t come cheap.
 Since you pay premiums for a limited number of years rather than for your entire life, expect to pay more than you would with a standard whole life insurance policy.

 The upshot is you won’t have to worry about paying premiums after retirement and will accumulate cash value faster.